This eating disorder is on the rise among young girls – and boys – in South Africa. The good news is that anorexia can be prevented.

 Who is most likely to develop anorexia?

-But, says Cape-based clinical psychologist Kate Rogers, “Anorexia most frequently occurs during adolescence.
+Cape-based clinical psychologist Kate Rogers says: “Anorexia most frequently occurs during adolescence.
 A period of identity confusion and adjustment.”
 UK researchers and authors of Childhood-onset eating problems Claudine Fox and Carol Joughin agree.
-“There are fewer patients with eating disorders aged between eight and 13 years than there are aged between 14 and 19 years.”
-And Thom, who in her six years at TARA has seen just one pre-teen girl of 11 years of age confirms, “Pre-teens with anorexia are rare.”
-This is however changing.
+“There are fewer patients with eating disorders aged between 8and 13 years than there are aged between 14 and 19 years.”
+And Thom has, in the six years she was practising in a psychiatric hospital, seen just one pre-teen girl of 11 years of age.
+“Pre-teens with anorexia are rare.”

 Is it a phase?